mihneasim/eea.plonebuildout.core/README.txt

 already existing Python and Zope packages.
 Nothing other than this folder is touched, so the user doesn't need any special privileges.

-EEA-CPB (EEA-CPB) was created to have a unified installation of all Plone deployments found on EEA servers.
+EEA-CPB was created to have a unified installation of all Plone deployments found on EEA servers.
 EEA-CPB consist in 3 packages:

 * eea.plonebuildout.core